 Another exception our employees of Kaiser Permanente will have additional fertility coverage purchased through the human resources department.
 Employees of Kaiser can utilize the health plan services for in vitro fertilization.
 Physician partners have unlimited fertility benefits, including in vitro fertilization administered by Meritain insurance.

 Dr. Jovanovic has extensive experience in navigating the Kaiser Permanente health services benefits given his association with Kaiser Woodland Hills.

 Patients who have 100% fertility coverage will only pay a small co-pay for the appointments and medications.
 The situation becomes more complicated for patients with 50% fertility coverage.
 Those patients need to pay half of the visit costs and medication costs.
 Kaiser does not provide any fertility medication discount program, unlike other fertility pharmacies.
 While having 50% coverage is better than no coverage, patients might qualify for up to 75% medication discount outside of Kaiser.
 Therefore, a thorough cost-benefit analysis should occur before moving on to fertility treatments with 50% coverage.

 We will provide you with the typical costs that a 50% covered patient will incur during the fertility clinic visits.
 Please contact your clinic to verify the treatment costs.

 Expected costs for the 50% self-pay fee for patients who do not have complete coverage

 Tree of life Center will support any Kaiser Permanente patients to utilize their fertility insurance and provide additional services on top of your included benefits.
-Were experienced in obtaining medical necessity letters and finding the best solution for your individual situation.
+We are very experienced in obtaining medical necessity letters and finding the best solution for your situation.
 Please contact us if you have any other questions.